-All of these, repetitively superimposed upon one another throughout, are textual and medial, sensorial phenomena, textually-medially acting, performatively.
-They have all been lived, been experienced, in individuation.
-The disruptive leaps that they by their percpetional similarities extend across the story-line’s stifled, encoded and externally controlled contexts of the human-life story, crack up that immediately ”understandable”, general story.
+All of these, repetitively superimposed upon one another throughout, have been been individually experienced.
+The disruptive leaps that they by their percpetional similarities extend across the story-line’s externally controlled contexts of the human-life story, crack up that immediately ”understandable”, general story.
 Although personalised to some degree, individually lived mental trauma cannot be mastered merely by a narrative language that is external to what it speaks of.
-Trauma is also individuated, bodily perceived, unique, and is in need of apt representation.
-Therefore, in the cracks and crevices that this massive sensorial imaging in representation opens up, even repressed emotions and memories are stirred and triggered.
-They may come to perceptional life, anew, as repetition of something that Ellen, in her individuated case, and due to mental repression, has not known the existence of for years.
+Trauma is also a unique embodied experience, and is in need of apt representation.
+Therefore, in the cracks and crevices that this massive sensorial imaging opens up, even repressed emotions and memories are stirred and triggered.
+They may come to perceptional life, anew, as repetition of something that Ellen, in her individuated case, has not known the existence of for years.

 The talking cure?
-(In the vein of Freud, Breuer,

-Bertha Pappenheim, and a possible talking(-writing) cure)

 We have already looked at a quite special, potential ”talking-cure” pattern in A Heart of Stone, where Ellen, presented with the family photo album, first ”reads” what the photographies tell her of, then responds by writing in her own tentative and fragmented language.
-This device is quite comprehensive throughout the novel; it doubtlessly also functions as a liberating, freeing-out ”talking-cure” work for Ellen, in which she gradually liberates herself from feelings of guilt and shame, yet also manages to set her own repressed memories free.
+This device is quite comprehensive throughout the novel; it doubtlessly also functions as a liberating,”talking-cure” work for Ellen, in which she gradually liberates herself from feelings of guilt and shame, yet also manages to set her own repressed memories free.

-Here I will draw attention to another talking-cure pattern, which also in quite considerable measure gives the fragmented novelistic text a comprehensive composition.
-In the textual play between the first-person narrator (Ellen, who by way of the textual-medial impacting eventually has her repressed memories and images swell forth in her), and the implied author.
-In his formal “dialogue” with Ellen, he creates a crucial compositional layer in the novel: Among other things, the implied author (a textual subjectivity) shapes the novel’s form of two main parts with three photo-reading chapters in each, plus an epilogue.
-The implied author also supplies the necessary plenitude of compositional form by way of a more or less even distribution of repetitional word-strings, motifs (there are a series of Leitmotive supporting the aesthetic build-up of a formal plenitude), as well as by a system of expressive gestures: Examples of these are Dad’s already mentioned “Ellen, you are the cement of the family”; “You are fine just the way you are” (Dorrestein 2001: passim) – by the way, this is also part of the lyrics of a jazz standard; and furthermore, Dad’s loyal wink of his eye to Ellen above his eyeglases.
-The implied author aesthetically enacts the repetitive distribution and variation of Leitmotivic names like Ida and Ida-Sophie.
+Here I will draw attention to another talking-cure pattern, which also gives the fragmented novelistic text a comprehensive composition.
+In the textual play between Ellen the first-person narrator and the implied author.
+In theformal “dialogue” with Ellen, the implied authors creates a crucial compositional layer in the novel: among other things, the implied autho, understood an instance of subjectivity in the text,shapes the novel with two main parts containing three photo-reading chapters in each, plus an epilogue.
+The implied author also supplies the necessary plenitude of compositional form by way of a more or less even distribution of repetitional word-strings, motifs, as well as by a system of expressive gestures: examples of these are Dad’s already mentioned “Ellen, you are the cement of the family”; “You are fine just the way you are” (Dorrestein 2001: passim).
+The implied author aesthetically enacts the repetitive distribution of names like Ida and Ida-Sophie similar to Leitmotifs.
 The implied author also installs relevant and congenial excerpts and references to concrete myths from the Greek world.
 There are elements of the myth of Medea and Jason (Medea murdered her children to spite her husband’s unfaithfulness), and of the myth of Eros and Thanatos, which Freud alludes to in his essays on Beyond the Pleasure Principle (1920), and Mourning and Melancholia (1915).
-The latter myth is cleary a narrative that is central to both Freud’s and Dorrestein’s ongoing dicussion of the instinctual life drive and death drive, both of which drives are compatible with the struggles in Ellen’s traumatised mind.
+The latter myth is cleary a narrative that is central to both Freud’s and the ongoing dicussion of the instinctual life drive and death drive in the novel, both of which are compatible with the struggles in Ellen’s traumatised mind.